 Realising that he cannot store ALL his pieces in box files, he put his engineering knowledge to good use and came up with the idea of showcasing the packaged Hot Wheels on display racks similar to those in tile shops!

 Uncle Chia can tell the difference between the pieces and release year based on the tyres.

-When you’ve been collecting as long and as passionately as Uncle Chia, you can start distinguishing between models based on slight variations of the design- like wheel rims, tyres and bonnet designs.
+When you have been collecting as long and as passionately as Uncle Chia, you can start distinguishing between models based on slight variations of the design- like wheel rims, tyres and bonnet designs.